trojan-A/Edith_AI/README.md

 # Edith_AI
-It is one of my initial version of my personal online AI
+It is the initial version of my personal online Desktop Assistant